-The Best Start in Life for Children and Young People

-Opportunities for children and young people will be strengthened through the delivery of new homes in the Borough, better transport connectivity via the Metro extension and support to address digital exclusion for families.

-People Live Well and Age Well

-Opportunities for people to live and age well through more localised bus services, new homes, and opportunities for digital connectivity.

-Strong Resilient Communities

-The housing and regeneration funding provides an opportunity to develop a place-based approach in the Borough that supports the needs of specific communities.

-Quality Homes in Thriving Neighbourhoods

-The commitments in the deal provide a mixture of new funding streams of a value of £200-400m Affordable Housing Programme for the region which provides the opportunity for the delivery of an increased number of new and quality homes in the Borough.

-A Strong and Inclusive Economy

-The Deal provides a more stable arrangement for retaining business rates growth in the Borough to support the delivery of local services.
+and the second second The Best Start in Life for Children and Young People Opportunities for children and young people will be strengthened through the delivery of new homes in the Borough, better transport connectivity via the Metro extension and support to address digital exclusion for families.
+No. People Live Well and Age Well Opportunities for people to live and age well through more localised bus services, new homes, and opportunities for digital connectivity.
+Strong Resilient Communities The housing and regeneration funding provides an opportunity to develop a place-based approach in the Borough that supports the needs of specific communities. bolough that supports the needs of specific communities.
+Quality Homes in Thriving Neighbourhoods The commitments in the deal provide a mixture of new funding streams of a value of £200-400m Affordable Housing Programme for the region which provides the opportunity for the delivery of an increased number of new and quality homes in the Borough.
+123 A Strong and Inclusive Economy The Deal provides a more stable arrangement for retaining business rates growth in the Borough to support the delivery of local services.
 The potential value of the deal to the region is, to a large extent, influenced by the region's ability to establish Growth Zones (formerly known as 'Levelling Up Zones') as intended, and the retained revenue which will flow back to local authorities through the business rates system.